Intuitive Machines: IM-1

 An Intuitive Machines contract with NASA covered transportation to and operations on the Moon, for five NASA science instruments and several commercial payloads (including Columbia Sportswear).
-The company launched its first mission based on the contract, with one of its Nova-C class landers spending seven days travelling to the Moon.
-On February 22, 2024, Intuitive Machines' Odysseus lander experienced a hard landing on the lunar surface, ultimately tipping over and receiving minimal data from paylaods before entirely losing communications.
+The company launched its first mission based on the contract, with one of its Nova-C class landers spending seven days traveling to the Moon.
+On February 22, 2024, Intuitive Machines' Odysseus lander experienced a hard landing on the lunar surface, ultimately tipping over and receiving minimal data from payloads before entirely losing communications.
 Despite the failure to meet many mission objectives, Odysseus is considered the first American spacecraft to land on the surface of the Moon since the Apollo Program.
 The lander survived for six days total.

 The Odysseus lander fell on its side when landing, but its instruments remained partially functional (albeit with a reduced downlink capacity), so the mission was judged a success by Intuitive Machines and the sponsoring customer, NASA.